 - Journey Into Imagination Overhaul

 Most of the updates coming to EPCOT for the 50th Anniversary have already been announced.
-The most common two you always here are an update to the Journey Into Imagination ride and a new country finally coming to World Showcase.
+The most common two you always hear are an update to the Journey Into Imagination ride and a new country finally coming to World Showcase.

 At this point, I think both of these are off the table and won’t be built in time for the celebration.
 Out of the two, I think there was more of a chance to see a new country in World Showcase, but again, time and money are limiting factors and it looks like we’ll have to wait a bit longer.

-The same goes for Journey Into Imagination.
+The same goes for a Journey Into Imagination refurbishment.
 A re-do is definitely needed, but it just isn’t going to happen at this point.
 Besides these two, we aren’t hearing much else as EPCOT needs to just concentrate on the Future World overhaul and the new rides they are already building.
 Those should be more than enough if they are able to be done in time for the 50th.

 - Expedition Everest – Fixing the Yeti